juju/docs/src/en/credentials.md

 Title: Juju credentials
+TODO:  Investigate: shouldn't `model-config` have a default-credential setting?

 # Cloud credentials

 In order to access your cloud, Juju will need to know how to authenticate itself.
-We use the term “credentials” to describe the tokens or keys or secrets used - a set of credentials is represented by a _credential name_ that is used to refer to those credentials in subsequent commands.
+We use the term *credentials* to describe the tokens or keys or secrets used - a set of credentials is represented by a _credential name_ that is used to refer to those credentials in subsequent commands.

 !!!
+Important:
+    This page assumes that you have already created a controller for your cloud (`juju bootstrap` command).
+If this is not the case, please see [Creating a controller][controllers-creating] first.

+Juju selects a credential according to how many credentials are defined.
+If you have only one credential, or if a credential is labelled 'default', then this is the credential that will be used by Juju.
+When multiple credentials are defined, with no default, a credential name must be specified at the model level.

+Juju can import your cloud credentials in one of three ways:

+- Accepting credentials provided interactively by the user on the command line
+- Scanning for existing credentials (e.g. environment variables, "rc" files)
+- Reading a user-provided [YAML-formatted][yaml] file

+Each of these methods are explained below, but if you are still having difficulty you can get extra help by selecting your cloud from among this list:

+[Amazon AWS][aws] |
+[Microsoft Azure][azure] |
+[Google GCE][gce] |
+[Joyent][joyent] |
+[MAAS][clouds-maas] |
+[OpenStack][clouds-openstack] |
+[VMware vSphere][clouds-vmware] |
+[Oracle Compute][clouds-oracle] |
+[Rackspace][rackspace]

+!!!
+Note:
-Note: LXD deployments are a special case.
-Accessed locally, they don't need additional credentials.
-Accessed remotely, they need a certificate credential.
+    LXD deployments are a special case.
+Accessed locally, they do not require credentials.
+Accessed remotely, they need a *certificate credential*.
 See [Using LXD as a cloud][lxd] for further details.

-Juju selects credentials according to how many credentials are defined.
-If you have only one credential, or if a credentials is labelled 'default', this credential will be used by Juju.
-When multiple credentials are defined, with no default, a credential name must be specified with the `--credential` argument.

-Currently, Juju can use one of three ways to get your credentials for a cloud:

- - Entering credentials interactively on the command line
- - Scanning existing credentials (e.g. environment variables, .novarc files)
- - Importing a user-provided [YAML-formatted][yaml] file.

-These methods are explained in more detail below.

-If you are having difficulty determining the credentials needed for your particular cloud, you should find these pages on specific clouds helpful:

-  [Amazon Web Services][aws]

-  [Microsoft Azure][azure]

-  [Google Compute Engine][gce]

-  [Joyent][joyent]

-  [Rackspace][rackspace]

 ### Adding credentials via the command line